Collegium Musicum Weimar

 1st Violin

-Katharina Colbatzky (KM)
+Katharina Colbatzky (CM)

 Madlaina Mätzler